We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Lawn Slope

-Navigating steep slopes with an aerating machine will take longer, so homeowners can expect to pay a higher fee to have those spots aerated.
-Lawn companies who typically charge a set rate may switch to a per-hour rate if a substantial part of the lawn is sloped.
+Navigating steep slopes with a lawn aerator will take longer, so you can expect to pay a higher fee to have those spots aerated.
+Lawn companies that typically charge a set rate may switch to a per-hour rate if a substantial part of the lawn is sloped.

 Soil Type